 Concerning the storage of imaging data, both the A58 and the RX10 write their files to SDXC or Memory Stick PRO Duo cards.
 The RX10 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the A58 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha SLT-A58 and Sony Cyber-shot DSC-RX10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the A58 does not offer wifi capability.
+In contrast, the A58 does not provide wifi capability.

 Both the A58 and the RX10 have been discontinued, but can regularly be found used on eBay.
 The A58 was replaced by the Sony A68, while the RX10 was followed by the Sony RX10 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is the Sony A58 better than the Sony RX10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Alpha SLT-A58: